 Scope of Services and Select FAQs

-K-State Counseling Services offers individual, couple, and group therapy to eligible K-State students.
-Students may receive one form of treatment at a time.
-Group therapy does not have a session limit.
-Individual and couple therapy is limited to 8 sessions per semester with the summer counting as a semester.
-Most students find that their needs are met within one to six sessions.
-Referrals to therapists in the community will be offered for students who have needs that cannot be met within our office.
-Students who have long-standing concerns, are in need of intensive and/or comprehensive services (including frequent crisis services), could benefit from specialized therapy, or who might find it difficult to separate from therapy in eight or less sessions are generally not served adequately by our brief model.
+K-State CAPS offers workshops, group therapy, couple's therapy, and short-term goal-oriented individual therapy to eligible K-State students.
+Students can participate in workshops without being a client of the center.
+They can also engage in unlimited group therapy sessions throughout the semester.
+Most students find that their needs are met through our workshops or group therapy.
+Short-term, goal-oriented individual therapy is limited to 8 sessions, total, per semester.
+Most students who attend individual therapy have their needs met in an average of four sessions.
+We will make referrals to therapists in the community if students have needs that cannot be met within our office.
+For example, students who have long-standing concerns, are in need of intensive and comprehensive services (including frequent crisis services), could benefit from specialized therapy, or who might find it difficult to separate from therapy in eight or less sessions are generally not served adequately by our brief model.

 - Counseling is a confidential service in accordance with legal limitations (see below).

-- Confidentiality means that your contact with this office does not go on your academic record and that clinical materials will not be disclosed to any other office or individual unless you have signed a written release for this to occur (this includes Lafene Health Center).
+- Confidentiality means that your contact with this office does not go on your academic record and that clinical materials will not be disclosed to any other office or individual unless you have signed a written release for this to occur.

 - Our staff members are exempt from Title IX and they do not report crimes that include sexual violence (including rape, sexual assault, and sexual harassment) to university officials.

 - All clinic materials are handled confidentially.
-Counseling Services gathers data about our clients, without using personal information, in agency reports and evaluations of our services.
+CAPS gathers data about our clients, without using personal information, in agency reports and evaluations of our services.